albertovpd/automated_etl_google_cloud-social_dashboard/README.md

-### Go to Cloud Scheduler to schedule your topic
+### Go to Cloud Scheduler to schedule your topic.

 - https://console.cloud.google.com/cloudscheduler/appengine

 1. Select the same region than all before
-2. Follow instructions and check your cronjob works :)
+2. Follow instructions and run your job to make sure it works :)
+- Be careful copypasting your Pub/Sub. "trigger" and "trigger " are not obviously the same.

+### Bigquery 1:

+- Create a dataset with the same location than the rest of the project.
+- Create a table with the elements of the Cloud Storage bucket (this will be updated with DataPrep)

 ### Dataprep: